Bhavikaa324/Shell-Scripting/README.md

 #### Downloading and networking:
 - `curl` : Transfers data from or to a server using protocols like HTTP, FTP.
 - `wget` : Downloads files from the web via HTTP, HTTPS, or FTP.
+- `traceroute <host>` : Shows the path and delay time packets take to reach another computer on the internet.
+- `tracepath <host>` : Like `traceroute`, but easier to use and doesn't need admin rights.

 #### Permissions and privilege elevation:
 - `sudo` : Runs a command with superuser privileges.